jameshughes89/cs102/src/site/topic18.rst

 .. warning::

-    The content of this topic is kept at a high-level for ease.
+    The content of this topic is kept at a high-level for introductory purposes.
 There may be many asterisks added to many of the statements contained within.